-Second Region with the largest population in France with its 7.8 million inhabitants, the Auvergne-Rhône-Alpes Region gathers twelve percent of the French population and covers 13 percent of the metropolitan territory.
+Second Region with the largest population in France with its 8 million inhabitants, the Auvergne-Rhône-Alpes Region gathers 12% of the French population and covers 13 % of the metropolitan territory.
 The current president is Laurent Wauquiez, elected in 2016, and reelected on July 2nd, 2021 for a second term.

 Backed by a GDP of 270 billion euros (11,5% of the French GDP), the economy of the Auvergne-Rhône-Alpes Region depends primarily on the service sector which creates more than half of the regional added value.
-First industrial region in France, Auvergne-Rhône-Alpes gathers 500.000 industrial jobs, in sectors such as metallurgy, plastics, electronics, IT, aeronautics, chemistry, textile, bar turning and cutlery industry.
-Fourteen competitiveness clusters and 18 regional clusters contribute to the emergence of innovative projects in these sectors, especially in creative and digital industries.
+First industrial region in France, Auvergne-Rhône-Alpes gathers 500.000 industrial jobs, in sectors such as metallurgy, plastics, electronics, IT, aeronautics, chemistry and textile.
+14 competitiveness centers and 18 regional clusters contribute to the emergence of innovative projects in these sectors, especially in creative and digital industries.

 Very open towards the international, the Auvergne-Rhône-Alpes Region has created a large network with other territories in Europe and all over the world.
 The Region now supports international projects, encourages the mobility of its citizens – especially the youth – and supports regional businesses in the export of their skills.

-On a day-to-day basis, the Auvergne-Rhône-Alpes Region strives to improve the quality of life of its inhabitants by actively working on the fields of Youth, professional training, transportations, economic development, research and innovation, digital, culture, agriculture and spatial planning.
+On a day-to-day basis, the Auvergne-Rhône-Alpes Region strives to improve the quality of life of its inhabitants by actively working on the fields of youth, professional training, transports, economic development, research and innovation, digital, energy and environment, culture, agriculture and spatial planning.

 For more information, please visit: www.auvergnerhonealpes.fr